Welcome to the tuning world for fishing reels!

 In this case, you should:

-• Replace the bearing in the sideplate (opposite side of the crank)
+• Replace the bearing in the side plate (opposite the handle)

 and

-• Replace the bearing under the Spool Tension Cap (on the crank side, under the small cover cap that regulates spool pressure).
+• Replace the bearing under the Spool Tension Cap (on the handle side, under the small cover that regulates the spool pressure).

 Why?

-Here, the two outer bearings take over the guidance and rotational ease of the spool.
-The same applies here: Only if both bearings run smoothly do you get the full potential out of your reel.
+Here, the two outer bearings take over the guidance and rotation of the reel.
+It also applies here: Only if both bearings run well, will you get the full potential out of your reel.

-This is how you quickly find out which design your reel has:
+This is how you can quickly find out what type your reel has:

-1. Open the sideplate (depending on the model, either by a folding mechanism or screw).
+1. Open the side plate (depending on the model, either by a folding mechanism or a screw).

 3. Check:

-• Is a bearing directly on the spool? → Variant 1
+• Is there a bearing directly on the reel? → Option 1

-• No bearing on the spool? → Variant 2
+• Is there none on the reel? → Option 2

-Sometimes the bearings are quite well hidden on the spool – especially on smaller BFS or tuning models.
+Sometimes the bearings are well hidden on the reel – especially in smaller BFS or tuning models.
 A quick, attentive look saves a lot of work later!

 Important:

-Whether variant 1 or 2 – always replace both relevant bearings!
+Whether option 1 or 2 – always renew both relevant bearings!

-Only this way do you achieve maximum performance in terms of casting distance, spool start-up, and fine lure feel.
+Only then will you achieve maximum performance in terms of casting distance, spool start-up, and fine lure feel.

-Especially with reels built for ultralight lures (BFS) or maximum distance, it makes a huge difference when both spool bearings are replaced with high quality ones.
+Especially with reels designed for ultra-light lures (BFS) or maximum distance, it makes a huge difference when both spool bearings are replaced with high-quality ones.

-With “standard reels” you might not notice it immediately in the first few meters, but at the latest with longer casts or delicate fishing, you will love the difference!
+With "standard reels," you might not notice it immediately on the first few casts, but especially with longer casts or delicate fishing, you will love the difference!

 The pin remover – your tool for easy bearing replacement

-If there is a ball bearing on your baitcaster's spool, it is almost always secured by a small pin.
+If there is a ball bearing on your baitcaster's reel, it is almost always secured by a small pin.

 And this pin can be really stubborn!
-Without the right tool, you quickly risk damaging the spool or bending the pin.
+Without the right tool, you quickly risk damaging the reel or bending the pin.

-🎣 Here comes the pin remover into play!
+🎣 This is where the pin remover comes into play!

 What does the pin remover do?

-• It enables the safe and damage-free removal of the pin on the spool.
+• It allows for the safe and damage-free removal of the pin on the reel.

-• You can easily remove the bearing and replace it with a new one.
+• You can easily remove the bearing and exchange it for a new one.

 • Even inserting the pin later becomes child's play with the remover.